Jack Suwinski Player Props: Pirates vs. Cubs

 Jack Suwinski At The Plate

-- Suwinski has 42 hits, which ranks first among Pittsburgh hitters this season, while batting .244 with 21 extra-base hits.
+- Suwinski leads Pittsburgh in total hits (44) this season while batting .253 with 23 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 108th, his on-base percentage ranks 35th, and he is 17th in the league in slugging.
+- He ranks 92nd in batting average, 22nd in on base percentage, and eighth in slugging among the qualified hitters in MLB.

-- He has homered in 18.5% of his games this year, and 6.3% of his plate appearances.
+- In 54.5% of his 55 games this season, Suwinski has picked up at least one hit.
+He's also had 11 multi-hit games.

-- In 38.9% of his games this year, Suwinski has notched at least one RBI.
-In seven of those games (13.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 40.0% of his games this season, Suwinski has had at least one RBI.
+He's picked up more than one in 14.5% and driven in three or more of his team's runs in three contests.

-- He has scored in 20 games this season (37.0%), including multiple runs in five games.
+- He has scored in 21 of 55 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.